 Latest generation mice take pictures of the surface you glide the mouse on, then the images convert into data which helps in tracking the exact position of the mouse.
-Optical mice use an infrared red LED that bounces light from surface to complementary metal-oxide-semiconductor (CMOS) sensor.
+Optical mice use an infrared LED that bounces light from surface to complementary metal-oxide-semiconductor (CMOS) sensor.

 While laser mice use vertical-cavity surface-emitting laser diode (VCSEL) that can also be seen in barcode readers and laser printers.
 The difference is, optical mice use an infrared LED light to illuminate the surface and laser mice use a laser beam to illuminate the surface.

-What is DPI And Why Does It Matter?
+What is DPI and Why Does It Matter?